 efficacy, timeliness or correct sequencing of information located at such

-addresses.
+opinions contained on any externally linked websites.
 Use of any information obtained from such addresses is voluntary,

 and reliance on it should only be undertaken after an independent review of